 David DuBois began his formal dance training in high school at the Pinellas County Center for the Arts (PCCA) in St. Petersburg Florida.
 During that time Mr. DuBois competed in the Youth America Grand Prix in Boca Raton, Florida and was awarded 1st place in modern dance.
 Upon graduation, Mr. DuBois attended the Boston Conservatory where he studied with Luis Fuentes, Laszlo Berdo, Sean Curran and Daniel Pelzig.
 Mr. DuBois began his professional career in 2003 with Jose Mateo’s Ballet Theater in Cambridge, Massachusetts.
 There he had the opportunity to dance many roles including Cavalier in Mr. Mateo’s “Nutcracker” and many principal roles in Mr. Mateo’s original works.
 Mr. DuBois joined the Island Moving Company in Newport, Rhode Island in the Spring of 2007 where he had the opportunity to work with many choreographers including Colin Conner, Scott Putman, Colleen Cavanaugh, Kelly Ann Sloan, and Monica Bill Barnes.
 Mr. DuBois originated the title role in Miki Ohlsen’s critically- acclaimed “Dracula”.
 Mr. DuBois has worked as a principal guest artist at Providence Ballet Theatre, Connecticut Concert Ballet, Spindle City Ballet, and the Patrick Notaro Dance Project.
 Mr. DuBois also participated in the 2010 and 2011 Sibiu International Ballet and Contemporary Dance Competition as a non-competing partner with his wife Kristy Anne DuBois.
 Mr. DuBois joined American Repertory Ballet for its 2011-2012 season.
 While with American Repertory Ballet, David most notably danced the title role of “Romeo” in Artistic Director Douglas Martin’s realization of the ballet Romeo & Juliet.
 David re-joined Jose Mateo’s Ballet Theatre in the Fall of 2012 where he enjoyed dancing many Principle roles along side his Wife.
 Mr. DuBois has been dancing in Rhode Island with Festival Ballet Providence since 2015 and has danced in a vast range of classical and contemporary works including Von Rothbart in Mihailo Djuric’s “Swan Lake” and Balanchine’s “Allegro Brilliante”.
 David DuBois has been teaching both ballet and modern for as long as he has been dancing professionally.
 He finds great fulfillment in passing along his joy and knowledge of dancing to his students.

-Kenzie Finn is a passionate, sought after dancer educator and choreographer based in Plymouth, MA.
+Kenzie Finn is a passionate dance educator.
+She holds a BA in Liberal Arts from Southern New Hampshire University with a concentration in child & adolescent development.
+Kenzie has also done extensive study in the area of early childhood development.
 Her dancers have won top awards and scholarships to summer dance programs and universities.
 Kenzie is a certified Acrobatic Arts Instructor as well as a former Leap N' Learn master teacher.
-She has studied at the Boston Arts Academy, Long Island University at Brooklyn, Bates Dance Festival, and The University of the Arts "Summer World of Dance".
-Kenzie is the founder and artistic director of Project 31 Dance Group, a Boston-based contemporary jazz dance company and is also currently a company member of Sasso &Company under the direction of Lacey Sasso.
-Kenzie performed as a member of Tribe, The Dance Company from 2005-2012, serving as the organization's operations assistant and coordinator of Tribe's workshop and master class series.
-Kenzie has also performed with the Calvin Wiley Dance Theater and Six One Seven Dance Collective.
-She has served as a faculty member at Center Stage Dance Academy, South Shore School of Performing Arts, Sandwich Dance Academy, the Dance Zone at Tumble Time Gymnastics.
-She has been a guest instructor at North Quincy High School's Renaissance Dance Program.
-Kenzie is currently on the faculty of Raquelle’s Dance Studio, International Ballet Academy of Norwell, and Live Love Dance Studio.
+She has served as a faculty member at South Shore School of Performing Arts, Sandwich Dance Academy, and the Dance Zone at Tumble Time Gymnastics.
+She has been a guest instructor at North Quincy High School's Renaissance Dance Program, The Boston Rennaissance School, and The Boston Arts Academy.
+Kenzie is currently on faculty at Milton Academy, Raquelle’s Dance Studio, International Ballet Academy of Norwell, and Live Love Dance Studio.

 I have been in love with dance and performing since the age of 3.
 Started dancing @ Manomet school of Dance where I competed, later switched to Pembroke School of performing Arts where I also competed.
 Took my training and education to Dean College School Of Dance.
 Graduated with a BA in dance and performance in 2008, in all genres.
 I am also Acrobatic Arts Certified!